 To join the tubes, manufacturers either weld, braze, or use lugs.
 Welding bonds the frame tubes by melting them together with a filler material.
 Generally, TIG welding is used on bike frames.
 Brazing sticks the frame tubes with a molten filler material.
 The frame tubes themselves do not melt.
 Lugs are sleeves that fit around the frame tube.
 The frame is brazed to the lugs to hold the bike together.

-The main advantages that steel frames offer over any other material is the smooth ride quality.
+The main advantage that steel bikes offer over any other material is the smoother ride.
 Steel has some flex.
 It’s not completely rigid.
 This greatly dampens vibrations and makes for a springy and comfortable ride.
-For this reason, steel is a great choice for touring bikes and gravel bikes.
+For this reason, steel is a popular choice for touring bikes and gravel bikes.
 Steel is also easy to repair if it cracks.
 Pretty much any welder can fix a broken steel frame.

 The main drawback to steel is the weight.
 Steel is the heaviest bike frame material in use.
 This makes the bike slower and less efficient than carbon or aluminum.
 Steel can also rust if it’s not properly taken care of.

 Check out my steel vs aluminum bike frames guide for more info.

 Titanium is a favorite of custom frame builders.
 This high-end material is stronger and significantly lighter than steel.
 In fact, it has the highest strength-to-weight ratio of any metal.
 It is also resistant to corrosion and fatigue.